toml-lang/toml/README.md

 The version pragma should occur at the start of the document before any keys are specified.
 The version should be the major and minor version numbers.

+The expectation is that an implementation capable of parsing a version pragma only accepts such a document if it has a matching major version and equal or greater minor version.

 Filename Extension
 ------------------